tmuskal/jsclient-eosio-state-history-plugin/README.md

 ### Do some actions

-* Compile helloworld contract in contracts/helloworld (using eosio-cdt)
+* Create the "helloworld" account.
+Compile helloworld contract in contracts/helloworld (using eosio-cdt)

 * Push contract and invoke and action
 ```